Stefan Czarniecki: Struggles against the Cossacks

 For the next several years he would serve on the hostility-plagued south-eastern border, where he made his home in the city of Illńce.
-In 1644 under Koniecpolski he took part in the battle of Ochmatów where Commonwealth forces dealt a crushing defeat to Toğay bey's (Tuhaj Bej) Tatars.
+In 1644 under Koniecpolski he took part in the battle of Okhmativ where Commonwealth forces dealt a crushing defeat to Toğay bey's (Tuhaj Bej) Tatars.
 He served as one of seven pułkowniks in Koniecpolski's army, and once again his cavalry unit charge proved to be a decisive moment of the battle, bringing him much fame.
-That year he also became a regimentarz in his own light cavalry unit, but he still held the rank of a porucznik of hussars.
+That year, he also became a regimentarz in his own light cavalry unit, but he still held the rank of a porucznik of hussars.

 He took an active part in the battles against the Cossacks in the Khmelnytsky Uprising.
-On 16 May 1648 he was one of the many noble Polish prisoners who fell into the hands of Bohdan Khmelnytsky at the battle of Zhovti Vody, but he was quickly ransomed.
+On 16 May 1648, he was one of the many noble Polish prisoners who fell into the hands of Bohdan Khmelnytsky at the battle of Zhovti Vody, but he was quickly ransomed.
 He participated in the defense of the Kudak Fortress, which surrendered on 26 September; he was once again captured and not released until the autumn of 1649, in the aftermath of the Treaty of Zboriv.
 He served as a porucznik in the hussar chorągiew of hetman Mikołaj Potocki, a military judge deputized by the hetman, and a member of his staff, meeting with the new king of Poland, John Casimir Vasa.
 He was part of the fighting at the battle of Berestechko and battle of Bila Tserkva in 1651.
 He received the title of chorąży of Sandomierz, and was elected the military deputy for the Sejm in January 1652.
 According to Nagielski, Czarniecki, while returning from the Sejm, witnessed the massacre of Polish prisoners in the aftermath of the battle of Batoh; This scene made him reject the notions that a compromise with the enemies of the Commonwealth was a likely or desired outcome.
 Podhorodecki however notes that another historian, Wojciech Jacek Długołęcki, questions Czarniecki's presence there, and concludes that we have no conclusive proof whether Czarniecki was present at Batoh, The massacre further escalated the hostilities and the surrounding hatred; illustrating that in a letter Czarniecki wrote soon after the battle, in which he promised that if enough military forces are gathered and given to him, he will leave few Ruthenians alive.